Fraternity & Sorority Educational Leadership

 Greek Leadership Institute:

-Greek Institute is an off-site, overnight leadership retreat focused on building personal leadership skills, hosted every winter quarter.
+Greek Institute is an off-site retreat focused on building personal leadership skills, hosted every winter quarter.
 Chapter and council leadership will build skills and come away with tangible goals to help strengthen chapter and council operations, to bring the Cal Poly Fraternity and Sorority community together and to new levels of excellence.
 All chapter presidents and council officers must attend this retreat.
+In the 21-22 academic year, members in attendance will expand to provide training to additional officers from each chapter.

-The annual meeting for all chapter Presidents and council officers, office staff and Cal Poly partners to come together to prepare for the upcoming academic year.
-This retreat gives the chapters an opportunity for campus and community partners to connect and provide important information to chapter and council leadership so they have the necessary resources to lead their chapters and councils in the upcoming year.
+The annual meeting for all chapter Presidents, chapter officers and council officers, office staff and Cal Poly partners to come together to prepare for the upcoming academic year.
+This day long institute gives the chapters an opportunity for campus and community partners to connect and provide important information to chapter and council leadership so they have the necessary resources to lead their chapters and councils in the upcoming year.

 Standards of Excellence: